 Months of entry

-January, September, July, April
+January, April, July, September

-The School of Physics and Astronomy at Manchester is one of the largest and most active schools of physics in the UK.
+The Department of Physics and Astronomy at Manchester is one of the largest and most active departments of physics in the UK.
 We have a long tradition of excellence in both teaching and research, and have interests in most areas of contemporary research.

-The School has a strong presence in a number of Manchester-based centres for multidisciplinary research: the Photon Science Institute; the Manchester Centre for Non-Linear Dynamics; the Dalton Nuclear Institute; and the Mesoscience and Nanotechnology Centre.
-In addition, the Jodrell Bank Observatory in Cheshire is a part of the School.
+The Department has a strong presence in a number of Manchester-based centres for multidisciplinary research: The National Graphene Institute, the Photon Science Institute; the Manchester Centre for Non-Linear Dynamics; the Dalton Nuclear Institute; and the Mesoscience and Nanotechnology Centre.
+In addition, the Jodrell Bank Observatory in Cheshire is a part of the Department.